KarenHarley/KarenHarley/README.md

 - 🌱 As of now, I am continuing to learn programing and web development in depth.
 - 💬 Ask me about ANYTHING related to projects...
 - 📫 How to reach me: Email me!
-- ⚡ Fun fact: I love Animals!
+- ⚡ Fun fact: I love Animals and Music!

 <!--
 **KarenHarley/KarenHarley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.